 - Medical School Transcript.

-- All 3 USMLE Steps 1, 2 & 3 Transcripts and, if applicable, ECFMG Status Report
+- All 3 USMLE Steps 1, 2 & 3 Transcripts or COMLEX equivalents, and, if applicable, ECFMG status report

 Following the initial review of the completed application, selected applicants will be invited for interviews.
 During the interview visit, the applicant will meet with many faculty and fellows, and all efforts will be made to accommodate the applicant's areas of interest or future goals for fellowship training.

-For general questions about the fellowship program, you may contact the Program Director, Dr. Mitchell Heflin (firstname.lastname@example.org); for questions about the application and interviewing process, please contact the Fellowship Program Coordinator, Ms. Susanne M. Harris (email@example.com) or call 919-660-7562.
+For general questions about the fellowship program, you may contact the Program Director, Dr. Mamata Yanamadala (firstname.lastname@example.org); for questions about the application and interviewing process, please contact the Fellowship Program Coordinator, Ms. Susanne M. Harris (email@example.com) or call 919-660-7562.